 When we feel stressed or overwhelmed our space starts to reflect that.
 From the mounds of mail that hasn’t been sorted, a messy counter space, or an overflowing laundry basket.
 While it is a common symptom of stress and a busy schedule, it’s also a fact of life that things stack up and cleaning goes on the back burner.
 Even so, it can really benefit you to catch it early and focus on de-cluttering.

 With that said, you may be a part of the majority who have some cluttered areas in your home.
 Now what?

-Similar to the term “personal hygiene” which the U.S. Department of Health preaches in terms of bathing, brushing teeth and other personal cleaning habits, mental hygiene includes all measures taken to promote and to preserve mental health.
+Similar to the term “personal hygiene” which the U.S. Department of Health preaches in terms of bathing, brushing teeth, and other personal cleaning habits, mental hygiene includes all measures taken to promote and preserve mental health.

 Studies show your home and workplace have an effect on your mental health and behaviors which in turn affect your mental health as well.
 This includes your diet, ability to understand and communicate with others, and overall mood.